WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ![Wasabi Wallet Coinjoin Settings](/CoinjoinSettings.png "Wasabi Wallet Coinjoin Settings")

 :::tip Coinjoin settings are wallet specific
-As the coinjoin settings apply per individual wallet, it is possible to have multiple wallets with different coinjoin settings
+As the coinjoin settings apply per individual wallet, it is possible to have multiple wallets with different coinjoin settings.
 :::

 ### Automatically start coinjoin

-When this is active, the wallet will automatically start coinjoining when the wallet is opened.
+When this is active, the wallet will automatically start coinjoining soon after the wallet is loaded.
 The wallet will coinjoin until the `privacy progress` is 100%.

 This setting is active by default.